 Pakistan is a country of great religious significance, with many holy sites for Muslims, Hindus, and Sikhs.
-The top destinations for religious tourism in Pakistan include the Badshahi Mosque in Lahore, Faisal Mosque in Islamabad, Kartarpur Corridor for Sikhs, and Katas Raj Temple for Hindus.
+The top destinations for religious tourism in Pakistan include the Badshahi Mosque in Lahore, the Faisal Mosque in Islamabad, the Kartarpur Corridor for Sikhs, and the Katas Raj Temple for Hindus.

 Beach Tourism: Sun, Sand, and Sea